The methods we use

 These building blocks vary for each asset class, but generally include yield (e.g. coupons for bonds or dividends for equity), growth, the initial valuation level (versus our assessment of what that valuation should be in the longer term), foreign exchange and other fundamental factors (e.g. expected default losses in credit portfolios).
 Doing this helps us forecast returns for each asset class based on underlying fundamental drivers and long-run macro projections.

-We also consider environmental, social and governance (ESG) factors, and the impact of the asset mix on USS’s ambition to achieve net zero by 2050.
+We also consider environmental, social and governance (ESG) factors, and the impact of the asset mix on USS’s ambition for our investments to be net zero by 2050.

 In looking more deeply at risk, we budget the risk exposures across each asset class to ensure that the risks being taken by USS are deliberate, diversified and appropriately scaled.
 That means not just looking at risk today but also how that these may change over time depending on what assets we invest in.